 After the out-of-pocket maximum has been met, all other covered benefits received during the rest of the calendar year will be covered at 100%, except for any charge not covered by Medica.
 The out-of-pocket maximum is described in the Out-of-Pocket Expenses table in your Benefit Chart.
-Medica refunds the amount over the out-of-pocket maximum during any calendar year when proof of excess copayments, coinsurance and deductible is received and verified by Medica.
+Medica refunds the amount over the out-of-pocket maximum during any calendar year whe verified by Medica en proof of excess copayments, coinsurance and deductible is received and a.